hunterbrownell/recipe_project/README.md

 <iframe src="assets/plot2.html" width=800 height=600 frameBorder=0></iframe>

-> the results of this permutation did not wield any significant results.
+> The results of this permutation did not wield any significant results.
 We obtained a p_value of 0.305 which led us to
 > conclude that it was unlikely the missingness of the "rating" column was related to the values in the "minutes" column.
-> Because of our results we failed to reject the null hypothesis.
+> Because of our results we failed to reject the null hypothesis. (the graph looks bizarre but it is due to several
+> massive outliers)

 <iframe src="assets/plot3.html" width=800 height=600 frameBorder=0></iframe>

 ## Null and Alternative Hypothesis
 >For our work, our null hypothesis was that "There is no relationship between how long a recipe takes to complete and
-> its average rating"
+> its average rating".
 > Our alternative hypothesis was "If a recipe takes longer than 1000 minutes, it is more likely to have a higher average
-> rating" We used the difference in means as our test statistic and set a significance level of 0.05.
+> rating".
+We used the difference in means as our test statistic and set a significance level of 0.05.
 The resulting
 > p_value for our test was 0.14 which meant we failed to reject the null.
 We decided that the difference in means of
 > ratings was a good test statistic because we were trying to decide whether or not it was worth it to spend more time
 > in the kitchen.
 If we used to absolute difference for example, we could have ended up with data that support our